 Investors want to know that you have a support system because building a successful business is hard.
 Someone with no help or guidance and no connections may be a less attractive prospect for some investors unless they have the time to mentor you themselves.

 #8 Growth & Expansion Advice

 A mentor can help you expand your business.
 A mentor may have experience in running a successful business and will be able to share their knowledge with you.
 In addition, they can provide advice on things like marketing, sales, and operations and help you grow your digital business into a thriving company.

-#9 Someone to “Bounce” Ideas Off
+#9 Accountability, and someone to “Bounce” Ideas Off

 A mentor can act as a sounding board.
 When you’re starting a company, it’s important to have someone to talk to and get feedback from.
 A word of advice at the right moment can be critical and we see entrepreneurs all the time that have gone off track because there was no-one around to give them the right words of advice at the right time.